nicholaswmin/conventions/repo/.github/CONTRIBUTING.md

 ## Commit messages

-> follow [Conventional Commits][cc-about], a convention dovetailing
+> follow [Conventional Commits][cc-about], a convention dovetailing with Semver,
-> with Semver.

-It prescribes the following format:
+> which prescribes the following format:

 ```bash
 <type>: <description>